paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Memorized secrets SHALL be at least 8 characters in length.
 Subscribers should expect that some values for memorized secrets may be disallowed based on their appearance on a blacklist of compromised values.
 No other complexity requirements for memorized secrets are imposed; a rationale for this is presented in Appendix A.

-Claimants authenticating via memorized secrets SHOULD ensure that the communication channel authenticates the Verifier (e.g., using X.509 certificates they trust or can verify) and uses approved encryption (e.g., a current version of TLS) before entering their memorized secret.

 #####5.1.1.2.
 Memorized Secret Verifiers

 Verifiers SHALL require memorized secrets to be at least 8 characters in length.
 Verifiers SHALL permit memorized secrets to be at least 64 characters in length.
 All printing ASCII (ref) characters as well as the space character SHALL be acceptable in memorized secrets; Unicode (ref) characters SHOULD be accepted as well.